 - M1 mobile equipment theft: a malicious user can try to impersonate the legitimate user or try to access application's secret (physical access to the mobile equipment).

-- M2 Brute force on a secret or authentication factor:
+- M2 Brute force on a secret or an authentication factor:

 - o Pin.

-- o Biometric.
+- o Biometric fingerprint.

-- o Secret keys.
+- Secret keys.

 - M3 Pin or password or secret key access in real time during the cryptographic operations.

 - M4 Threats on the authentication code:

-- OTP replay.
+- o OTP replay.

-- Forge a new OTP from a valid one.
+- o Forge a new OTP from a valid one.

 - o Reverse engineering of authentication factor from a valid OTP.

 - M5 Secret key interception during provisioning.

 - M6 Pin and/or password theft;

 - M7 Secret key cloning;